percona/pmm-doc/docs/details/dashboards/dashboard-home-experimental.md

 The experimental Home Dashboard is a high-level overview of your environment.

-This new Home Dashboard displays data which is organized in panels as given below.
+This new Home Dashboard displays data that is organized in panels as given below.

 ## Overview